jacksund/simmate/docs/full_guides/database/contributing_data.md

 5. Link the CDN to the Simmate table

 !!! tip
-    these steps involve contributing changes to Simmate's code, so we recommend [opening a github issue](https://github.com/jacksund/simmate/issues) before starting too.
+    These steps involve contributing changes to Simmate's code, so we recommend [opening a github issue](https://github.com/jacksund/simmate/issues) before starting too.
 That way, our team can help you through this process.
 If you are new to Github and contributing, be sure to read our [tutorial for contributors](/contributing/overview/) too.

-### Step 1: Define a Simmate table
+### Step 1: Define a Simmate Table

 To host data, Simmate must first know what kind of data you are going to host.
 We do this by adding a new file to the `simmate.database.third_party` module.
 You can view this folder on github [here](https://github.com/jacksund/simmate/tree/main/src/simmate/database/third_parties).